 The City National Grove

-The City National of Grove of Anaheim has played host to a variety of big events and celebrities.
+The City National of Grove of Anaheim has played host to a variety of significant events and celebrities.
 Seal, Bob Dylan, Julio Iglesias, B.B.
 King, Jamie Foxx, and others have entertained at the City National Grove of Anaheim.

 Enjoy Your Anaheim Vacation